Merzasphor/MWSE/docs/source/references/other/csse.md

 ### Render Window

+* Clicking or otherwise interacting with skinned objects, such as NPCs, no longer consumes the mouse.
+It is now easier to click on objects near actors.
 * Reference rotation is now performed on the world axis, rather than the local axis.
 To rotate on the local axis as it worked in vanilla, hold the alt key.
 * Dropping a reference (using the F key) is more reliable and accurate.
 * References can be group-scaled.
 By holding the alt key when scaling, all selected references will scale together and reposition accordingly.